STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Experiment

-\textbf{Implementation Details.} All experiments are implemented using PyTorch and conducted on two NVIDIA RTX H100 GPUs with 80GB of memory each.
+All experiments are implemented using PyTorch and conducted on two NVIDIA RTX H100 GPUs with 80GB of memory each.
+The input data is organized into batches with dimensions $(B, W, N, D)$, where $B = 16$ is the batch size, $N$ is the number of stocks (28 for DJ30, 408 for SP500), $W = 64$ denotes historical days, and $D = 152$ is the total number of features, including the OHLC data and technical indicators.

+The TS module uses patches of size $(4,1,D)$ (4-day sequences per stock), whereas the CS module uses $(1,N,D)$ (all stocks on a given day).
+Encoders (4 layers, 4 heads) and decoders (2 layers, 8 heads) are standard Transformer blocks with a shared embedding size of 256.
+Codebook sizes are searched in ${128,256,512,1024,2048}$, with 512 performing best.

+We adopt AdamW (lr${=}1\times10^{-4}$, weight decay${=}0.05$) with a linear warmup of 100 epochs and a decay to zero over 1000 epochs.
+The clip loss and TS/CS reconstruction losses are weighted by $1\times10^{-3}$; commitment loss is 1.0; orthogonality, diversity, price prediction, and KL losses are weighted by 0.1.

+For downstream tasks, we use Qlib’s\footnote{https://github.com/microsoft/qlib} TopK-Drop portfolio strategy ($k{=}5$, $d{=}3$) and PPO for trading.
+The pretrained TS/CS factors serve as states; all CS factors are retained while only TS factors relevant to traded stocks are used.
+The action space is {buy, hold, sell}.
+Rewards follow $r=\frac{v_{\text{post}}-v_{\text{pre}}}{v_{\text{pre}}}$ with $v=p\times m + c$, starting from $10^6$ initial cash and transaction cost $10^{-4}$.

 The implementations of the ML \& DL methods are based on Qlib \cite{yang2020qlib}.
-The input data is organized into batches with dimensions corresponding to historical days, stocks, and features, ensuring compatibility across tasks.
 As for other baselines, we adopt the default settings in their public implementations.
 Each experiment is repeated multiple times with different random seeds, and the mean and variance of the metrics are reported.
-Detailed information regarding the network architecture of \texttt{STORM}, as well as the optimizers and hyperparameters used for the two downstream tasks, is provided in Appendix~\ref{sec:D_Implementation}.